kuzzleio/documentation/src/api/1/controller-server/get-config/index.md

 ## Response

-Return the complete Kuzzle configuration, in JSON format.
+Returns the complete Kuzzle configuration, in JSON format.

 ```javascript
 {